 If this option is not enabled, these columns will return null values.
 For more information about how to set this server configuration option, see common criteria compliance enabled Server Configuration Option.

-The admin connections on Azure SQL Database will see one row per authenticated session, while the non-admin connections will only see information related to their database user sessions.
+The admin connections on Azure SQL Database will see one row per authenticated session.
+The "sa" sessions that appear in the resultset, do not have any impact on the user quota for sessions.
+The non-admin connections will only see information related to their database user sessions.

 |sys.dm_exec_sessions||sys.dm_exec_requests||session_id||One-to-zero or one-to-many|